 A. Notifications of Change (NOC)

 Notifications of change (NOC) are sent to SAB by receiving financial institutions when a payment is accepted, but the payee’s banking information needs corrected.
-NOCs are emailed to agencies daily by SAB and agencies are required to make the necessary corrections.
+NOCs are sent via File Transfer Service to agencies daily by SAB and agencies are required to make the necessary corrections.
+A Supplier Update Form must be submitted in SABHRS with the NOC spreadsheet attached to update the supplier’s banking information.
 The corrections must be made in both SABHRS and internal interfacing systems, if applicable.

 XIII.
 Minimum Refunds